Khushi-MA/VKrajyotsava/README.md

 My dear friends, I kindly ask for your support in nominating my grandfather, Mr. Korgal Virupakshappa, for this year’s Rajyotsava Award.

-Your vote and encouragement would mean a lot in recognizing his outstanding contributions.
+Your nomination and encouragement would mean a lot in recognizing his outstanding contributions.

 (For any concerns, feel free to mail me.
 Thankyou)